Generic selectors

 False Oaths Violate the Third Commandment

 God does not view oaths lightly, especially those sworn by His name.
-Invoking the name of God in an oath is a serious matter that even falls under the Third Commandment:
+Invoking the name of God in an oath is a serious matter that also falls under the Third Commandment[11]:

-EXODUS 20:7; DEUTERONOMY 5:11 Thou shalt not take the name of the LORD thy God in vain; for the LORD will not hold him guiltless that taketh his name in vain.
+EXODUS 20:7 “You shall not take the name of the LORD your God in vain, for the LORD will not hold him guiltless who takes His name in vain.

 CHAPTER 2